Basic Concepts

 You can configure how thoroughly Overmind analyzes dependencies:

-- Quick Scan: Fast analysis for immediate feedback
+- Quick Scan (10 minutes): Fast analysis for immediate feedback

-- Detailed Scan: Balanced approach for most use cases
+- Detailed Scan (15 minutes): Balanced approach for most use cases

-- Full Scan: Comprehensive analysis for critical changes
+- Full Scan (30 minutes): Comprehensive analysis for critical changes

-- Medium !: Problems that might affect performance or availability
+- Medium: Issues that might affect performance or availability

 - Configuration Mismatches: Settings that could block traffic or prevent services from communicating

-- Resource Constraints: Modifications that could exceed capacity limits
+- Resource Constraints: Modifications that could exceed capacity or cause under-provisioning

 - Security Vulnerabilities: Changes that might expose sensitive resources